Mic1/workcation/README.md

 ### The new Layout architecture of Next 13, components never renders unnecessarily as it only rerenders areas where data is added in.

-### This necessitates a change of mind set to server-based thinking, where all components are server-based and client components are on.y used when they are needed.
+### This necessitates a change of mind set to server-based thinking, where all components are server-based and client components are only used when they are needed.

 ### A side effect of this might be a reusable set of client components, as the use of Layouts and nested layouts with page subsections focused on client interaction clearly delegates a narrow band of behaviour for us to code.